Live with Kelly and Mark

 Live with Kelly and Mark (or simply Live) is an American syndicated morning talk show hosted by Kelly Ripa and Mark Consuelos.
 Executive produced by Michael Gelman, the Live with... show formula has aired under various hosts since 1983 locally on WABC-TV in New York City and 1988 nationwide.
 As of 2016, it is produced by WABC.

 With roots in A.M.
 Los Angeles and A.M.
-New York, Live began as The Morning Show, hosted by Regis Philbin and Cyndy Garvey; the show rose to national prominence as Live with Regis and Kathie Lee when Philbin was joined by Kathie Lee Gifford.
+New York, Live began as The Morning Show, hosted by Regis Philbin and Cyndy Garvey.
+Kathie Lee Gifford joined Philbin in 1985 and the show rose to national prominence following its rebranding as Live with Regis and Kathie Lee in 1988.
+Gifford was followed by Ripa.
 The franchise has had longstanding success and has won the Daytime Emmy Award for Outstanding Talk Show and Outstanding Talk Show Hosts.
 Since April 2023, the show has been hosted by Ripa and her husband, Mark Consuelos.
-Prior to Consuelos, Ripa previously co-hosted the show with Philbin, Michael Strahan, and Ryan Seacrest.
+Prior to Consuelos, Ripa co-hosted the show with Philbin, Michael Strahan, and Ryan Seacrest.